Qcarvalhooliveira/Meu_Diario_Oficial/README.md

 The text is extracted from the downloaded PDF.

 * **Search for keywords**
-The application checks if any user-specified keywords are present in the text.
+The application checks if any name of a user is present in the text.

 * **Send notification**
 If a keyword is found, a notification email is sent to the corresponding user.